-To predict survival from the filtered feature set, the random survival forest (RSF) algorithm was used [27].
+To predict survival from the filtered feature set, the random survival forest (RSF) algorithm was used [28].
 The algorithm creates ensemble decision tree with nodes representing features with a threshold value.
 The features used and the threshold values are iteratively optimized to maximize the log-rank statistic between two child nodes.
-The full algorithm is listed in Appendix B. A template RSF was instantiated using the PySurvival library [21] and then hyperparameters of number of trees, maximum number of patients for a terminal node, and maximum depth were optimized with a gridsearch algorithm.
-After optimization, feature importances were computed by the Gini importance score.
+The full algorithm is listed in Supplementary Equation S3.
+A template RSF was instantiated using the PySurvival library [23] and then hyperparameters of number of trees, maximum number of patients for a terminal node, and maximum depth were optimized with a gridsearch algorithm.
+After optimization, feature importances were computed by error rates between the perturbed and unperturbed model for that feature.

 2.6 Validation and Statistical Analysis

 A 4 k-fold cross-validation scheme was used to provide multiple estimates of the performance of the model.
-The dataset is shuffled and partitioned into 4 equal sized subsets.
-Each is then used as a test data set for a model trained on the union of the remaining 3 subsets, giving 4 separate models trained and evaluated.
-The concordance index (C-index) integrated Brier score (IBS) were computed as accuracy metrics to evaluate the models in each k-fold.
-The confidence interval for the C-index was computed using Somers’ Dxy rank correlation [28].
+The data was partitioned into 4 subsets of equal size and proportion of recurrences.
+The survival model was built by performing feature selection, training the RSF model, and hyperparameter optimization on 3 of the subsets and then evaluated with the remaining subset.
+This was repeated 4 times with a different testing subset.
+The concordance index (C-index), computed by Somers’ Dxy rank correlation [29], and integrated Brier score (IBS) were averaged over 4 k-folds with confidence intervals computed by using the standard error of the distribution of C-indices.
+One limitation of this method is that the sample size may not allow larger k-fold splits for a more accurate measurement of the confidence interval [30].
 All analysis was programmed with Python.

 Ablation analysis was performed to investigate the performance of the model when adjustments to individual components were made.
-First, we defined 9 different feature sets:
+First, we defined 11 different feature sets: